Improved Isolation Of Fluid Systems For Maintenance Work

 The picture below shows a typical bypass application at a natural gas storing plant.

 To sum up you can say the basic principle of this application consists in tolerating higher abrasion at a smaller bypass valve for decreased abrasion at the main pipeline valve in return and to ensure a high level of tightness as long as possible.
 The bypass valve wears out in order to extend the lifespan of the bigger process valve.
 The target of this type of application is reducing the Total Costs of Ownership (TCO) related to the process valve.

 For more information about the principle of TCO, click here: Principle of TCO

 Using a DBB Valve as bypass valve offers another advantage: The DBB Valve has the same face-to-face dimension as a conventional single block ball valve.
 This valve length is specified in ASME B16.10 and APl 6D.
 Taurus Series DBB Valves combine three valves in one product.
 Technicians can replace three conventional valves with only one.
 Therefore, the valve can be installed easily into an existing pipeline without any major rework at the pipeline.

-For more information check out our landing page and download the whitepaper: Download Expert Guide
+For more information check out our landing page with focus on planning and modernization work and download the whitepaper.

 How does Double Block and Bleed work?

 (Image source: © Zuhaibnaqvi / Fiverr & AS-Schneider)